-Merely an accusation of indecency with a child will likely involve a Texas Department of Family Services investigation.
+An accusation of indecency with a child will likely involve a Texas Department of Family Services investigation.
 This investigation is separate from the criminal process.
 You could lose custody of your child on a temporary or permanent basis.

 - Immigration or citizenship issues

 - Difficulty finding employment

 - Probation or parole requirements

 How A Lawyer Helps if You’re Charged with Indecency with a Child

 You must avoid the urge to cooperate with police and explain away an indecency with a child accusation.
 The statements you make may do more harm than good.
 Instead, let a lawyer protect your rights by handling questions, conducting a thorough investigation, and presenting an aggressive argument on your behalf.